snpscrn/sdk-cordova/README.md

 * *mainButtonTextColor*: Main Button Text Color in Hex (without the leading #)
 * *tutorialTextColor*: Tutorial text color in Hex (without the leading #)

+### Logging

+When run in debug mode - the SDK will log various detailed log statements on iOS via NSLog or on Android via the Log API.

 ## Support